Unitary Complexity and the Uhlmann Transformation Problem: Unitary Synthesis Problems and Unitary Complexity Classes

-In this section, we have introduced a formal framework for studying the complexity of unitary synthesis problems.
+In this section, we introduced a formal framework for studying the complexity of unitary synthesis problems.
 We have already seen the unitary complexity classes $\unitaryBQP$ and $\unitaryPSPACE$, as well as their average-case versions.
-In the next section, we will consider interactive proofs for unitary synthesis problems, which will naturally lead us to define the classes $\unitaryQIP$ and $\unitary{SZK}$.
+In the next section, we consider interactive proofs for unitary synthesis problems, which will naturally lead us to define the classes $\unitaryQIP$ and $\unitary{SZK}$.
 This, however, is by no means a full list of all unitary complexity classes that might be of interest --- our aim here is to introduce the classes relevant to the Uhlmann transformation problem, not to provide a complete account.
 As such, it is natural to consider the following question. \begin{openproblem} What are other unitary complexity classes that naturally relate to physically interesting problems?
 For example, is there a useful notion of $\class{unitaryQMA}$? \end{openproblem}

+The core goal of complexity theory is to organize computational problems into computational classes and understand the relationships between these classes.
 Later in this paper, we will prove some results relating unitary complexity classes to one another.
 However, one would naturally conjecture that certain unitary complexity classes are in fact different, e.g.~one would expect $\unitaryBQP \neq \unitaryPSPACE$.
 For decision languages, proving such separations unconditionally is significantly out of reach of current techniques.
-However, it is not clear whether this necessarily constitutes a barrier for proving similar results in the unitary setting, as it might for example be possible that $\unitaryBQP \neq \unitaryPSPACE$, but $\BQP = \PSPACE$.
-Therefore, another interesting question is the following: \begin{openproblem} Are there barriers from traditional complexity theory to proving unitary complexity class separations? \end{openproblem}
+Intriguingly, it is not clear whether this necessarily constitutes a barrier for proving similar results in the unitary setting, as it might for example be possible that $\unitaryBQP \neq \unitaryPSPACE$, but $\BQP = \PSPACE$.
+Therefore, another interesting question is the following: \begin{openproblem} Are there barriers from traditional complexity theory to proving unitary complexity class separations?
+Might it be feasible to prove $\unitaryBQP \neq \unitaryPSPACE$ unconditionally? \end{openproblem}

-Another important direction is to find complete problems for unitary complexity classes.
-We make progress on this by showing that (certain variants of) of the Uhlmann transformation problem are complete for certain unitary classes, but there might be other interesting complete problems for other unitary classes.
-One natural option is the following: